neow3j/neow3j-docs/docs/neo-n3/smart_contract_development/neowjava.md

 ### Strings

 Intuitively you can use Java's `String` type for strings.
-But be aware that on the neo-vm a `String` is not represented as an object, but as a UTF8-encoded ByteString stack item.
+But be aware that on the NeoVM a `String` is not represented as an object, but as a UTF8-encoded ByteString stack item.
 This means that you cannot make use of `String` instance methods like `contains()` or `indexOf()`.
 The exception is the `length()` method, which works as expected.
 Checkout the `io.neow3j.devpack.Helper` and `io.neow3j.devpack.StringLiteralHelper` clases which offer of String related helper